 Ministers are spiritual leaders of our faith communities.
 They help us explore life’s questions, challenge us to live out our values, and comfort us in times of suffering.
 Ministers teach, preach, listen and learn by leading congregations, serving as chaplains, and working for justice in the community.

 Unitarian Universalist (UU) ministers are a diverse group.
 They include people of different genders and sexualities, and those who are single or partnered.
-Ministers have different races and ethnicities, abilities, and come from many ages and stages of life.
+Ministers have different racial identities and ethnicities, different abilities, and come from many ages and stages of life.
 Their personal beliefs are as diverse as Unitarian Universalism, and all are committed to UU values.
 Rather than telling others what to do or believe, ministers encourage people to make sense of the world in their own way, supporting them on their life’s journey.

-Ministry in Congregations
+Ministry in Congregations and in the Community

 - Ministerial Transitions—how congregations find and hire their ministers